-- 2018 Murdo MacLeod Prize (best book on Latin America, Caribbean, borderlands), Southern Historical Association, Latin American Section
+- 2018 Murdo MacLeod Prize, Southern Historical Association, Latin American Section,

-- 2018 Bandelier/Lavrin Prize (best book on colonial period), Rocky Mountain Council for Latin American Studies.
+- 2018 Bandelier/Lavrin Prize, Rocky Mountain Council on Latin American Studies

 - Children of the Father King: Youth, Authority and Legal Minority in Colonial Lima.
 Chapel Hill: University of North Carolina Press, 2005.(Spanish version under contract with Instituto de Estudios Peruanos, forthcoming)

-- 2007 Thomas McGann Prize (best book), Rocky Mountain Conference on Latin American Studies
+- 2007 Thomas McGann Prize, Rocky Mountain Conference on Latin American Studies

-- 2006 Honorable Mention, Premio Silvio Zavala (best book on colonial Americas), Instituto Panamericano de Geografía e Historia, Organization of American States
+- 2006 Honorable Mention, Premio Silvio Zavala, Instituto Panamericano de Geografía e Historia, Organization of American States

 - “Felipa’s Braid: Women, Culture and the Law in Eighteenth-Century Oaxaca,” Ethnohistory 61, no. 3 (2014): 497-523.
 (Read here: felipas-braid)